9 Airbnb Competitors to Consider for Your Next Trip

 However, Couchsurfing also offers free meetups and community events.
 You can participate in these as long as you’re a member of Couchsurfing, and they can be an excellent tool for meeting people from all over the world when you’re in a new city (or even in your own hometown).

 Leaving the couches and air mattresses and heading to the four-poster beds and divans, we come to our final Airbnb competitor: OneFineStay.
 This is a site that focuses on only the most luxurious short-term rentals out there.
 OneFineStay visits and vets each property on their site, and they offer 24/7 concierge-level service to all guests.

 This level of service comes with a price tag to match.
 It’s not uncommon to see properties on OneFineStay that cost more per night than the average person earns in a month.
 There are also properties in the low $200s, but they’re the exception.

 As far as locations, OneFineStay offers properties in Europe, the United States, the Caribbean, Mexico, Central America, Asia, and Oceania.
 The destinations are more limited than other travel sites to ensure that all properties meet the luxury standards that users of this service expect.

-In particular, the site focuses on properties in the Caribbean for its “Getaway destinations,” while offering urban bookings in only the largest, most cosmopolitan cities such as New York, Los Angeles, Paris, London, and Rome.
-The site also offers luxury accommodations for adventure travelers, with properties in popular ski resort towns such as Aspen and Breckenridge.
+In particular, the site focuses on properties in the Caribbean for its “Getaway destinations,” while offering urban bookings in only the largest, most cosmopolitan cities, like New York, Los Angeles, Paris, London, and Rome.
+The site also offers luxury accommodations for adventure travelers, with properties in popular ski resort towns, like Aspen and Breckenridge.